Data Science (M.A.S.)

 Applicants whose bachelor's degree was earned at an institution where English is not the primary language of instruction must submit TOEFL/PTE/IELTS scores.

 Mamta Kanvinde still reviews the notes she took during class while earning her Master of Data Science degree at Illinois Tech.Mamta Kanvinde (M.A.S.
-DSC ’16)
+Data Science ’16)

-As an IT analyst, Yin Wu uses tools and technologies such as machine learning, statistics, and data visualization, all of which she studied in the data science program.Ying Wu (M.A.S.
-DSC ’17)
+As an IT analyst, Ying Wu uses tools and technologies such as machine learning, statistics, and data visualization, all of which she studied in the data science program.Ying Wu (M.A.S.
+DATA SCIENCE ’17)

 Manoj Kumar Gaddam credits the techniques taught in Illinois Tech’s Data Science program prepared him for a professional settingManoj Kumar Gaddam (M.A.S.
 DATA SCIENCE '18)

 Data Science is the driving force to advance technology.

 Not what you're looking for?
 View all of Illinois Tech's programs in artificial intelligence, machine learning, computation, and data science.